SFSU REU BREED Program

 - Applicants are not required to have previous research experience.

-This program is designed to expose participating students to core concepts of Ecology, Evolution and Developmental Biology.
+This program is designed to expose participating students to core concepts in Ecology, Evolution and Developmental Biology.
 The participating faculty provide a broad range of research options in these areas.
 They also share a strong commitment to working with undergraduates and promoting diversity in the biosciences.

 To learn about past REU activities please visit this link: http://biology.sfsu.edu/faculty-pages/past-nsf-reu-activities